Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas State Stats and Trends

-- In Texas State's 10 games this year, it has five wins against the spread.
+- In Texas State's 10 games this season, it has five wins against the spread.

-- Texas State's games this year have hit the over on five of 10 set point totals (50%).
+- Texas State's games this season have gone over the total in five out of 10 opportunities (50%).

-- Texas State is 5-3 against the spread and 3-5 overall in games when it scores more than 19.8 points.
+- When Texas State scores more than 19.8 points, it is 5-3 against the spread and 3-5 overall.

 - The Bobcats rack up 22.9 more yards per game (349) than the Chanticleers allow per matchup (326.1).

-- When Texas State totals over 326.1 yards, the team is 4-3 against the spread and 3-4 overall.
+- When Texas State amasses over 326.1 yards, the team is 4-3 against the spread and 3-4 overall.

-- This year the Bobcats have turned the ball over 20 times, 11 more than the Chanticleers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.